S1mplector/Simblock/README.md

     <br><br>
 </div>

-# Simblock - Simple Input Device Blocker Utility
+# Simblock - Simple Input Blocker

 A lightweight Windows application that allows you to temporarily block all keyboard and mouse input globally with a single toggle button, designed to safely clean your peripherals.